wp-plugins/wp-gallery-custom-links/readme.txt

 1. The added "Gallery Link URL" field.

 == Changelog ==

+= 1.1.0 =
+* Added support for replacing links to all sizes of an uploaded image instead of the full version only
+* Replaced lightbox removal with a more advanced javascript method

 = 1.0.5 =
 * Moving the $post_id code above first_call to avoid messing that up if a return does occur due to a missing post_id